Kinseys/dgraph_cogdl/README.md

 # dgraph_cogdl
 cogdl version of Dgraph

 This repo provides a collection of cogdl baselines for DGraphFin dataset.
-Please download the dataset from the DGraph web and place it under the folder 'dataset/'
+Please download the dataset from the DGraph web and place & unzip it under the folder 'dataset/'

 **Dgraph dataset:** https://dgraph.oss-cn-shanghai.aliyuncs.com/DGraphFin.zip